yashika-pal/Angular-forms/README.md

-Angular application that demonstrates a side by side comparison of Template driven forms and Reactive forms.
+Angular application that demonstrates a side by side comparison of Template driven forms and Reactive forms using user input